 Though we continue to advance technologically America’s still spend quality time fishing and hunting enjoying game meat more than ever.
 To enhance the game meat eating palate for a technical savvy generation is the, Roadkill Art App.
 A free app designed to make finding roadkill quick and easy.
 The app gets members to roadkill while it is still fresh, even before vultures claim it.

 While owls are primarily nocturnal, most active at night, Daylight Saving Time doesn't quickly alter their behavior, they adjust slowly to the time change.
 Owls start hunting at dusk and reach peak activity during the night.
-The time change causing darkness to overlap with rush hour, resulting in getting hit by cars.
-Keep an eye out for owls in March the beginning of spring is a tough time for them.
-If you see an owl on the side of the road, don’t wait and see if it flies away, stop see if he needs help.
+The time change causing darkness to overlap with rush hour, results in getting hit by cars, it's illegal to take owl roadkill without a permit.
+Watch for owls in March, the beginning of spring, if you see an owl on the side of the road, don’t wait and see if it flies away, stop see if he needs help.

-Owls and other birds are protected under the Migratory Bird Treaty Act, it's illegal to possess them or their parts without a permit, the Special Purpose Utility (SPUT) permit, allowing you to pick up and dispose of the bird.
-SPUT permits can be obtained by contacting your regional Migratory Bird Program Permit Office.
-A SPUT permit does come with conditions and fees, including an annual reporting requirement. https://www.fws.gov/service/3-200-81-special-purpose-utility
+Owls and other birds nationwide are protected under the Migratory Bird Treaty Act, it's illegal to possess them without a Special Purpose Utility (SPUT) Permit, allowing you to pick up or dispose of the bird.
+SPUT Permits can be obtained by contacting your regional Migratory Bird Program Permit Office. https://www.fws.gov/service/3-200-81-special-purpose-utility

 Get the latest on what's happening in the Roadkill Art community.